hashicorp/design-system/website/docs/components/modal/partials/code/component-api.md

     <br/>If a tertiary action is presented, it will always be aligned at the end of the row.
   </C.Property>
   <C.Property @name="close" @type="function">
     Function to programmatically close the Modal.
-If an `onClose` callback function is provided it will be invoked when the Modal is closed.
+If an `onClose` callback function is provided, it will be invoked when the Modal is closed.
   </C.Property>
   <C.Property @name="...attributes">
     This component supports use of [`...attributes`](https://guides.emberjs.com/release/in-depth-topics/patterns-for-components/#toc_attribute-ordering).